 How is back pain diagnosed?

-I'd say that the most important thing in successfully getting rid of back pain is to get the correct diagnosis first.
+I would say that the most important thing in successfully getting rid of back pain is to get the correct diagnosis first.
 Doctors determine this from:

 - A thorough clinical history